 4. Extensive Service Set

-To start with the low investment, experiment the idea and taste the market, developing an MVP version of the telemedicine app is the best approach.
+To start with the low investment, experiment with the idea and test the market, developing an MVP version of the telemedicine app is the best approach.
 But as time passes and you build a good position in the market, you need to scale up the business operations by adding new services and upgrading the app.

 Maple healthcare app enables users to get themselves treated online for several healthcare conditions such as acne, allergies, asthma, body aches, fever, flu, high blood pressure, dermatology, headaches and many more.